 Assistant Professor, Department of Surgery, University of California at San Francisco

-Dr. Il-Jin Kim is a Principal Investigator and Director of Applied Genomics in the UCSF Thoracic Oncology Program.
+Dr. Il-Jin Kim is Director of Applied Genomics in the UCSF Thoracic Oncology Program.
 His work focuses on the identification of novel diagnostic markers and therapeutic targets in various types of human cancers.
-Dr. Kim investigates human cancers using state-of-the-art technologies including next-generation sequencing (NGS) and system genetics, Dr. Kim has developed several innovative microarrays (RET, beta-catenin, K-ras, and BRAF) and pioneered new methods of high-throughput mutation screening for which he holds numerous patents.
-He is also an inventor of the World-fast targeted NGS technologies (DNA/RNA extraction, new targeted NGS library prep, NGS data analysis program, and data interpretation tool).
+He is an experienced geneticist for identifying and developing cancer biomarker and companion diagnostics (CDx) for anti-cancer therapeutics (solid and hematological malignancies).
+Dr. Kim investigates human cancers using state-of-the-art technologies including next-generation sequencing (NGS) and system genetics.
+Dr. Kim has developed several innovative microarrays (RET, beta-catenin, K-ras, and BRAF) and pioneered new methods of high-throughput mutation screening for which he holds numerous patents.
+He is also an inventor of the fastest targeted NGS technologies (DNA/RNA extraction, new targeted NGS library prep, NGS data analysis program, and data interpretation tool).

 His research and paper for the 'Prediction of response to preoperative chemoradiotherapy in colorectal cancer patients' was named the best publication of 2007 by the journal "Dis Colon Rectum", the award given at the 2008 ASCRS (American Society of Colon and Rectal Surgeons) Annual Meeting.
 He has also three times received awards for development of innovative genetic and diagnostic assays by AACR (American Association for Cancer Research).

 Dr. Il-Jin Kim served as a group leader of the Korean Hereditary Tumor Registry from 2001-2006, an organization of which he has been a member since 1999.
 As group leader, he led a project that screened approximately 1,000 patients from 400 hereditary cancer families, looking at 12 inherited cancer syndromes.
-Dr. Kim graduated the College of Veterinary Medicine , Seoul National University with a B.S. and D.V.M.
-(Magna Cum Laude) , and an M.S. and Ph.D. in Tumor Biology from the College of Medicine at Seoul National University.
+Dr. Kim graduated the College of Veterinary Medicine, Seoul National University with a D.V.M.
+(Magna Cum Laude), and an M.S. and Ph.D. in Tumor Biology from the College of Medicine at Seoul National University.
 In 2010, Dr. Kim joined the UCSF faculty in the Department of Surgery.

 2012-present: ISRN Biotechnology,